sighupio/fury-getting-started/fury-on-vms/README.md

       keyPath: ./ssh-key
 ```

-This first piece of configuration, defines where to find the PKIs (create on the step 1), and the ssh connection detail for the `root` user.
+This first piece of configuration defines where to find the PKI files (created in step 1), and the SSH connection details for the `root` user.
-On `keyPath`, it's possible to use a relative path or an absolute path
+`keyPath` can be a relative or an absolute path.

 #### common DNS zone and networking